 Understanding what constitutes destruction of critical habitat is necessary for the protection and management of critical habitat.
 Destruction is determined on a case by case basis.
 Destruction would result if part of the critical habitat were degraded, either permanently or temporarily, such that it would not serve its function when needed by the species.
 Destruction may result from a single or multiple activities at one point in time or from the cumulative effects of one or more activities over time (Government of Canada 2009).
-Activities described in Table 8 include those likely to cause destruction of critical habitat for the species; however, destructive activities are not limited to those listed.
+Activities described in Table 9 include those likely to cause destruction of critical habitat for the species; however, destructive activities are not limited to those listed.
+For additional information on critical habitat protection, the proponent should contact Environment Canada - Canadian Wildlife Service, Pacific and Yukon Region.